Kundan Vidya Mandir, Ludhiana: History

 The school is administered and managed by the Shri Kundan Lal Trust, a charitable trust.

 Campus

 The school's infrastructure facilities include a library, labs for physics, chemistry, biology, geography, psychology, a conference hall, music rooms, and dance rooms.
-It hosts 112 classrooms, an activity room, art room, computer labs, robotics lab, 3D lab, home science lab, math lab, language lab, canteen, state of the art auditorium and infirmary.
+It hosts 120 classrooms, an activity room, art room, computer labs, robotics lab, VR lab, home science lab, math lab, language lab, canteen, state of the art auditorium and infirmary.

-The sports facilities of Kundan Vidya Mandir include two splash pools, volleyball court, football ground, skating rink and shooting range.
+The sports facilities of Kundan Vidya Mandir include two splash pools, volleyball court, football ground, cricket ground, badminton courts, skating rink and shooting range.
 It also has a playground that measures 3937 square metres.
 The school campus of KVM is spread across 7 acres.